Emily Blanchard

 About

-Emily Blanchard is a leading expert on international economic policy, associate professor at Dartmouth’s Tuck School of Business, research fellow with the Center for Economic Policy Research, and a member of the CES-Ifo research network.
-She served as Chief Economist of the US Department of State from January 2022 - November 2023.
+Emily Blanchard is the Daniel R. Revers T'89 Faculty Fellow and Associate Professor at the Tuck School of Business.
+She is a leading expert on international economic policy, research fellow with the Center for Economic Policy Research, and a member of the CES-Ifo research network.
+She served as Chief Economist of the U.S. Department of State from January 2022 - November 2023.

 Recent Highlights